 The NCD Synergies project combines public sector accompaniment with clinical innovation to develop meaningful ways to prioritize the world’s poorest patients living with NCDs and injuries.
 We are an action-oriented collaborative that aims to use policy and research to close the gaps in health care faced by the very poor.

-NCD Synergies works across the Partners In Health network to provide support for NCD policy and integrated care efforts.
-We collect, share, and advance essential NCD planning and implementation knowledge that is inclusive of the world’s poorest through face-to-face and virtual collaboration, including development of publications, webinars, and conferences.
+NCD Synergies works across the Partners In Health network to support NCD policy and integrated care delivery designed to reach our poorest patients.
+We collect, share, and advance essential NCD planning and implementation knowledge that is inclusive of those living in extreme poverty through face-to-face and virtual collaboration, including clinical mentorship and training, and development of publications, webinars, and conferences.

-By providing technical support and capacity building toward national strategic planning and NCD service expansion, the NCD Synergies community is a vehicle through which health leaders in low-income countries can collaborate to better serve their poorest constituents.
+By providing technical support and capacity building toward national strategic planning and integrated NCD service expansion, the NCD Synergies community is a vehicle through which health leaders in low-income countries can collaborate to better serve their poorest constituents.

 - Working together is how change is possible.
 NCD Synergies amplifies the voices of people living with NCDs and injuries in settings of extreme poverty and connects the resources and tools available with leaders doing this work today, building a stronger community ready to bring care to the world’s poorest.